Donald Trump and American football: Attempted purchase of the New England Patriots

 On February 16, 1988, Billy Sullivan, owner of the New England Patriots, announced that Trump was in discussions to purchase the team from him.
 Sullivan had been experiencing financial difficulties through the 1980s and Trump was one of several high-profile individuals who were in talks to purchase the team from him, which also included businessmen Jeffrey Chodorow, Robert Kraft, and St. Louis Mayor Vincent C. Schoemehl, among others.
 Trump had been given first chance to bid on the team.
 However, thirteen days after the announcement was made, Trump pulled out of the discussions, stating that the deal would have resulted in him also acquiring $104 million in debt from the team and the stadium.
-According to Sports Illustrated, Rozelle was also against Trump buying the team due to Trump's involvement in the USFL lawsuit several years ago and his ownership of casinos in Atlantic City, New Jersey.
+According to Sports Illustrated, Rozelle was also against Trump buying the team due to Trump's involvement in the USFL lawsuit several years before and his ownership of casinos in Atlantic City, New Jersey.
 According to The Boston Globe, acquiring the team would have cost Trump approximately $80 million.
 The same day that Trump pulled out, former United States Postmaster General Preston Robert Tisch began to negotiate with Sullivan about purchasing the team.
 Ultimately, Sullivan sold the team to businessman Victor Kiam.